Skip to content

 GOOD TO BE GOOD believes that entrepreneurship can provide a meaningful pathway for women and gender-diverse individuals facing multiple barriers to independence and well-being.
 It can enable them to generate income, build confidence and community, and self-determine aspects of their economic and social circumstances.
 This program aims to uphold the principle that, regardless of circumstances, women and gender-diverse individuals have the right to pursue economic and social justice with safety, support, and self-agency.

 ALERT: COHORT 5 IS NOW CLOSED.
 COHORT 6 TO BE ANNOUNCED SOON!
-PLEASE JOIN OUR MONTHLY NEWSLETTER TO GET NOTIFIED.
+JOIN OUR MONTHLY NEWSLETTER TO GET NOTIFIED.

 Build Entrepreneurship & Leadership Skills